StardockCorp/Stardock-Software-Localization/README.md

 # Stardock-Software-Localization
-A public effort to improve Stardock language localizations for software product catelog.
+A public effort to improve Stardock language localizations for software product catalog.